odoo/documentation/content/developer/tutorials/master_odoo_web_framework/02_miscellaneous.rst

 8. Lazy loading our dashboard
 =============================

 This is not really necessary, but the exercise is interesting.
-Imagine that our awesome dashboard is a large application, with potentially multiple external libraries, lots of code/styles/templates.
+Imagine that our awesome dashboard is a large application with potentially multiple external libraries and lots of code/styles/templates.
-Also, suppose that the dashboard is only used by some users in some business flows, so we want to lazy load it in order to speed up the loading of the web client in most cases.
+Also, suppose that the dashboard is used only by some users in some business flows.
+It would be interesting to lazy load it in order to speed up the loading of the web client in most cases.

 So, let us do that!